cordpackers/reUpdater/faq.md

 Mu is a different implementation that uses their own server.
 Mu also claims to be faster than Discord's implementation so if you want that use Mu instead.

-Wumpdater is just a replacement that replaces a part of Discord's **frontend** code, replicating the exact same in terms of functionality.
+reUpdater is just a replacement that replaces a part of Discord's **frontend** code, replicating the exact same in terms of functionality.

-Ignoring the technical side, Wumpdater uses Discord's server so it would be updated as same as Discord's, Mu will lag behind in this a little bit.
+Ignoring the technical side, reUpdater uses Discord's server so it would be updated as same as Discord's, Mu will lag behind in this a little bit.

 (Sidenote: Mu, and by extension OpenAsar removes functions that are deemed unnesecary for an asar replacement, for repackers like me, that's bad enough.
 No hate for OpenAsar though!)